It’s a way of saying “Here I am” and making a public commitment to reducing the amount of preventable deaths and suffering in the world.

 The short answer is no. The idea of the pledge is encouraging rabbis to make a long-term commitment to saving lives in the fight against extreme global poverty.
 If in any given year directly raising money is a burden, a rabbi could simply focus on informing his or her congregation members about their potential to save lives as individual donors.
 We generally expect the effect of informing congregation members about effective giving to have far larger consequences than raising the basic annual sum.

-If you inform us you that have taken the pledge, we will add you and your temple to our list of life-saving congregations and we will do our best to support you in your efforts to save and improve lives.
+If you inform us you that are ready to pledge, we will do our best to support you in your efforts to save and improve lives and we will add your congregation's accomplishment to the project's collective achievements.
 While we do not require any reporting on the amount of money raised, we will be sending out annual surveys at the end of the year to try to see how much good we have done together and how the process could be optimized.

 First of all, contact us!
 We would love to hear from you, tell you more about the initiative, and see how we can collaborate to do some good together.

 While at the moment our initiative is focused on rabbis and congregations, we plan to expand and develop in many different directions in the very near future.
-We are confident that anyone can help our effort, so don't hesitate to get in touch with us.
+We are confident that anyone can help our effort save lives, so don't hesitate to get in touch with us.

 If you would like to support the initiative financially, you can do so right here.